What is GDPR and why is it being introduced?

 As a school, we handle a lot of sensitive personal data about children, families and staff members.
 This data needs to be processed safely and kept secure, to stop it falling into the wrong hands or being used for a purpose other than what it was intended for.

-In a school setting, it falls to a person with parental responsibility (a parent, carer or guardian) to provide consent for processing personal data relating to a child.
-In the months ahead we will be reviewing and where necessary revising our systems for collecting, storing and sharing information.
-Further information about this will be shared with you as and when necessary.
-This will include the issue and return of consent forms from you, our parents and carers.
+In a primary school setting, it falls to a person with parental responsibility (a parent, carer or guardian) to provide consent for processing personal data relating to a child.
+We are currently reviewing and where necessary revising our systems for collecting, storing and sharing information.

 This explanation includes information provided by ‘Parenta – working together for our children’